ravidziv/academic-kickstart/content/home/podcast.md

 active = true
 weight = 60
-title = "The Information Bottleneck" subtitle = "Writing and conversations about AI research"
+title = "The Information Bottleneck" subtitle = "Essays and podcast conversations about the ideas and engineering behind AI"

 [design]
   columns = "2"
 +++

 On **The Information Bottleneck**, I write about AI research and the details that matter when building systems.
 I also co-host the podcast with Allen Roush, talking with researchers about their ideas and what they mean in practice.

+The goal is to go beyond headlines without sanding away the technical details: to connect papers and experiments with the assumptions, tradeoffs, and engineering decisions that determine whether an idea works in a real system.

 The name comes from a simple idea: compressing information while preserving what matters for a task.
 Our conversations range from memory and reasoning to AI agents and the foundations of learning.